potatoeggy/eifueo/docs/mhf4u7.md

 !!! example
     The second derivative of an object's position with respect to time is its acceleration.
 See [SL Physics A#Displaying motion](/sph3u7/#displaying-motion) for more information.

+### Interval charts

+To identify the positive or negative regions of an equation, an interval line or chart can be used.
+To do so:

+1. Factor the equation as much as possible and identify the x-intercepts.
+2. Place the x-intercepts on a line.
+3. Solve for any value in between two x-intercepts.
+That region is the sign of the solved value.
+4. When crossing an x-intercept, if the degree of that factor is even, the sign stays the same; otherwise, it alternates.
+5. Repeat for every other region.

 ## Resources

  - [IB Math Analysis and Approaches Syllabus](/resources/g11/ib-math-syllabus.pdf)